 What do we mean when we talk about categories?
 A category is a group of things that have common features; in other words, a category composes at least one superordinate and its subordinates, the former shared by the latter in some sense.
 For example, there is a category if I say a bulldog and a chihuahua are dogs, a bulldog and a chihuahua being the subordinates and the dog the superordinate, and a bulldog and a chihuahua sharing the dog-ness.
 In a Platonic sense, dog-ness is what Plato might call a Form, and the dog-ness is partaken of by a bulldog and a chihuahua.

-In my opinion, Socrates and Plato, and Gilbert Ryle makes a clear distinction between the superordinate and the subordinate, while Charles Darwin, in the evolutionary terms, may treat them basically in the same way but a bit differently at times.
+In my opinion, Socrates, Plato, and Gilbert Ryle make a clear distinction between the superordinate and the subordinate, while Charles Darwin, in the evolutionary terms, may treat them basically in the same way but a bit differently at times.
 Ancient Chinese philosopher Gongsun Long, on the other hand, sometimes deals with the superordinate and the subordinate likewise and sometimes otherwise.
 Which seems to show the existence of the categorical hierarchy and its fragility and changeability.
 This instability of the category is akin to the idea of evolution, Darwin’s lifelong theme, which suggests more or less similarities between Darwin’s logic and Gongsun Long’s.
 Now let’s see the banquet of the geniuses.

 In the Western history of thought, the hierarchical order of the category seems to have been made clear first in the discussion by Socrates and his interlocutors, in their attempt at the definition of the ethical term, such as courage.
 Let’s delve into what they talk about.